The Power of Tourism

-Bookmark this page or download this handy fact sheet, just in case there’s ever a question in your mind about tourism’s impact on the vitality of Wisconsin’s economy.
+Bookmark this page or download this handy infographic, just in case there’s ever a question in your mind about tourism’s impact on the vitality of Wisconsin’s economy.

 Tourism Works for Wisconsin

-- The tourism economy generated $1.5 billion in state and local revenue and $1.2 billion in federal taxes.
-Without tourism, each Wisconsin household would pay an additional $660 to maintain existing services.
+- The tourism economy generated $1.6 billion in state and local revenue taxes.
+Without tourism, each Wisconsin household would pay an additional $687 to replace traveler taxes to maintain existing services.

-- In fiscal 2017, the Department funded 61 Joint Effort Marketing projects, awarding a total of more than $1.1 million.
-Visitor expenditures driven by the marketing from these projects will exceed $34 million.
+- In fiscal year 2020, the Department funded 52 Joint Effort Marketing projects, awarding a total of more than $1,154,000.
+Visitor expenditures driven by the marketing from these projects is expected to exceed $65 million.

-- Nearly one million travelers were served by 18 tourism information centers receiving grants from the Department’s Tourist Information Center (TIC) Grant program.
+- Over 835,000 travelers were served by 19 tourism information centers receiving grants from the Department’s Tourist Information Center (TIC) Grant program.